The Medium (2021 film): Plot

-A month later, Mink is found in a delirious state in the ruins of her grandfather's factory.
 Nim brings Mink to see Santi, a more powerful medium, who says that Mink has been possessed by numerous evil spirits.
-Mink's paternal ancestors had been cursed for committing many wicked deeds, hence the misfortunes which had befallen her family over the generations.
-The failed transference ceremony had worsened Mink's condition by making her more vulnerable to possession by any spirit.
+Mink's paternal ancestors had been cursed for committing many wicked deeds, hence the misfortunes that have befallen her family over the generations.
+The failed transference ceremony worsened Mink's condition by making her more vulnerable to possession by any spirit.
 Nim, along with Santi and his students, prepares for an elaborate ritual to exorcise Mink.
-In the days leading to the ritual, Mink creates havoc at home by briefly abducting Manit's son, boiling her family's dog alive and eating it, among other things.
+In the days leading up to the ritual, Mink wreaks havoc at home by briefly abducting Manit's son, boiling the family's dog alive and eating it, among other things.
 Nim dies in her sleep the day before the ritual.

-During the ritual, which is conducted at the ruined factory, Noi offers her body as a vessel to attract all the evil spirits haunting Mink, so that Santi can then exorcise her, trap all the spirits in a container, and bury it deep in the ground.
-Meanwhile, the possessed Mink has been locked in her room and the door is sealed with paper charms; Manit's wife and others keep watch to ensure she stays inside until the ritual is complete.
-Halfway into the ritual, Manit's wife hears her son's crying coming from Mink's room and thinks that Mink has kidnapped her son again.
+During the ritual, which is conducted at the ruined factory, Noi offers her body as a vessel to attract all the evil spirits haunting Mink so that Santi can exorcise her, trap all the spirits in a container, and bury it deep underground.
+Meanwhile, the possessed Mink has been locked in her room, and the door is sealed with paper charms; Manit's wife and others keep watch to ensure that she stays inside until the ritual is complete.
+Halfway through the ritual, Manit's wife hears her son's cries coming from Mink's room and thinks that Mink has kidnapped him again.
 She enters the room, only to be stabbed to death by Mink.
-All hell breaks loose when the evil spirits possess everyone involved in the ritual, making them fight and kill themselves or each other.
+All hell breaks loose when the evil spirits possess everyone involved in the ritual, causing them to fight and kill themselves or each other.

-In the meantime, Mink kills everyone at home and goes to the factory, where she meets her mother and a few survivors.
+Meanwhile, Mink kills everyone at home and goes to the factory, where she encounters her mother and a few survivors.
 Now possessed by evil spirits, Noi momentarily claims to be Ba Yan's host when she chants a prayer while touching her daughter's head, attempting to exorcise her.
-However, she is distracted when Mink apparently returns to normal and calls her "Mother".
-Mink uses the chance to burn her mother alive, while the survivors are eventually overwhelmed by the possessed.
+This seems to work until she is distracted when Mink apparently returns to normal and calls her "Mother".
+Mink takes the opportunity to burn her mother alive, while the survivors are eventually overwhelmed by the possessed.

 A mid-credits scene shows Nim undergoing a crisis of faith one day before her death.
-Before breaking down in tears, she wonders if she has really been possessed by Ba Yan or whether she has been imagining it all this time.
+Before breaking down in tears, she wonders whether she has truly been possessed by Ba Yan or if she has been imagining it all along.